-Table 3 - Population by / Age Group , Town of Pelham, 2011 - 2021 ,
+Table 3 - Population hy Age Group Town of Pelham 2011 - 2021 Table J ropulation by Age oroup, 100011 or remain, 2011 2021

 Looking ahead, although there are currently no official age cohort-based population projections for the town, the projections prepared by the Ontario Ministry of Finance are reasonable indicators of anticipated age-based population changes across the entire Niagara Region.
 As shown in the following table, the greatest amount of growth is forecasted in the seniors age group (which is anticipated to increase by 38% by 2031), followed by young adults (23% growth by 2031).
 Most other age cohorts are expected to see more modest growth, though as major users of the parks system, it is notable that the number of children and youth are projected to increase at a slower rate than the overall population.